There often comes a state in Sales, especially for new teams, when almost everything seems to be going haywire.

 Once you’re able to get across all the objections, it’s now time to push for the close.
 It isn’t as easy as it might seem – prospects might still have unresolved grievances they haven’t disclosed.
 It might, in turn, extend this stage further than expected.

 Again, it’s essential to carry this entire stage delicate and swift once you’ve gotten the verbal nod from your prospect to close.
-You might want to have internal processes in place to take care of logistics, accounting, etc. Prospect’s organization might have its cycles and processes, so clearly communicate your priorities and procedures to complete the sale in the designated time.
+You might want to have internal processes in place to take care of logistics, accounting, reports, etc. Prospect’s organization might have its cycles and processes, so clearly communicate your priorities and procedures to complete the sale in the designated time.

 Deals do drop out at this stage as well, for several reasons which might be beyond your team’s control.
 It’s crucial to realize the fact, move on while passing on the prospect (now a lead) to your Marketing team so that they can be engaged/nurtured for the future.